KubeBlocks

 If you have created a related cluster, delete the cluster first.

-helm uninstall kb-addon-es --namespace kb-system
+helm uninstall kb-addon-elasticsearch --namespace kb-system

 1. View the index.